 Improved immune response to small-size epitopes

 Antibody affinity is typically represented by the equilibrium dissociation constant (KD), a ratio of koff/kon between the antibody and its antigen.
-While most mouse monoclonal monoclonal antibodies have a KD value in the nanomolar range (KD = 10-9 M), rabbit monoclonals consistently demonstrate higher affinity, with the KD values which can often reach the picomolar level (KD = 10-12 M).
+While most mouse monoclonal monoclonal antibodies have a KD value in the nanomolar range (KD = 10-9 M), rabbit monoclonals consistently demonstrate Kd values that can reach the picomolar level (KD = 10-12 M).

-In an immunoassay, a high affinity means that you can use less antibody with more stringent conditions without worrying about the loss of signal strength, therefore ensured the highest sensitivity with the highest possible specificity.
+In an immunoassay, a high affinity means that you can use less antibody under more stringent conditions without a corresponding loss of signal strength, therefore ensuring the highest sensitivity with the highest possible specificity.

-Rabbits have a unique immune system which allows them to develop antibodies against small moiety in small molecules, lipids and polymers or subtle changes in epitopes such as post-translational modifications or single amino acid substitutions.
-The ability of rabbit generating antibodies against small epitopes are recognized and confirmed by large numbers of antibodies against post-translational modifications (e.g. phosphorylation, methylation, acetylation, sumoylation).
+Rabbits have a unique immune system that allows them to develop antibodies against small moieties in small molecules, lipids, and polymers, or subtle changes in epitopes such as post-translational modifications or single amino acid substitutions.
+The ability of rabbit antibodies to recognize and mount an immune response to tiny differences is revealed by the large numbers of antibodies that target post-translational modifications (e.g. phosphorylation, methylation, acetylation).

 |Quality||Often not good for IHC, ICC||Excellent for IHC and ICC|

-Why the Rabbit is a Better Animal for Antibody Development
+Why the Rabbit is a Superior Animal for Antibody Development

 B cell development and repertoire diversification vary significantly among species.
-Diversification of the Ig repertoire occurs through the combinatorial joining of multiple V, D, and J gene segments for the Ig heavy and light chains through VDJ Rearrangement, followed by somatic mutagenesis upon subsequent B-cell encounter with foreign antigen (Somatic Hypermutation).
+Diversification of the Immunoglobulin (Ig) repertoire occurs through the combinatorial joining of multiple V (for "variable"), D (divergent), and J (joining) gene segments for the Ig heavy and light chains through VDJ Rearrangement, followed by somatic mutagenesis upon subsequent B-cells exposure to a foreign antigen (Somatic Hypermutation).
 Compared to humans and mice, which use a diverse assortment of germline VH gene segments during VDJ rearrangement of the heavy chain, the rabbit IgH repertoire displays highly restricted VH gene segment usage.

 The rabbit and chicken immune system generates antibody diversity and optimizes affinity by mechanisms that are more efficient than those of mice and other rodents.
-Other than the common Somatic Hypermutation, Rabbit and chicken B cells also employed a mechanism called Gene Conversion, which involves the non-reciprocal homologous recombination of upstream pseudo V gene loci into the recombined VDJ (and VJ) locus.
-The gene conversion with the approximate of 300 pseudo V-genes dramatically enhanced the diversity of its antibody repertoire and increased the possibility of generating functional antibody clones.
+Besides the common Somatic Hypermutation, Rabbit and chicken B cells also employ a mechanism called Gene Conversion, which involves the non-reciprocal homologous recombination of upstream pseudo V gene loci into the recombined VDJ (and VJ) locus.
+The gene conversion using approximately 300 pseudo V-genes dramatically enhances the diversity of rabbit antibody repertoire and increases the probability of generating functional antibody clones.

 Patented SPIN® Technology

-The success of single memory cell based monoclonal antibody technology used in generating HIV neutralization antibody, inspired us to develop a single plasma cell based approach to develop monoclonal antibody.
-Plasma cell and memory cell are the two types of terminal differential cells harboring the fully matured antibody clones.
-There are cell surface markers available for memory cells and plasma cells in human and mouse.
-In order to isolate plasma cells from other common antibody generating animals, such as rabbit, chicken, llama, we developed a new approach that is capable of isolating the plasma cells from these species in a high accuracy.
-That discovery is covered under US patent.
+The success of single memory cell based monoclonal antibody technology used in generating HIV neutralization antibodies, inspired us to develop a single plasma cell based approach to develop monoclonal antibodies.
+Plasma cells and memory cells are the two types of terminally differentiated cells harboring fully matured antibody clones.
+For both humans and mouse, there are already known cell surface markers available for memory cells and plasma cells.
+However, in order to isolate plasma cells from other common (and superior) antibody generating animals, such as rabbit, chicken, and llama, we developed a patented new approach that is capable of isolating plasma cells from these species with high accuracy.

 The Benefits of the Rabbit Immune System and SPIN® Technology

-The nature of the rabbit immune system generates better and broad antibodies.
-However, current hybridoma technology and phage display technology can't effectively retrieve the best antibody from the large amount of low affinity or non-specific clones.
-Our new Single Plasma Cell Interrogation (SPIN®) technology has the following benefit and is capable to retrieve the rare but best clones from the millions of B cell clones.
+The nature of the rabbit immune system generates broader antibodies with higher affinities.
+Current hybridoma technology and phage display technology can't effectively screen for the best antibodies from the large amount of low affinity or non-specific clones.
+Our new Single Plasma Cell Interrogation (SPIN®) technology can retrieve the rare and superior clones from among millions of B cell clones.